cypher256/java-extension-pack/README.md

 <br>

 ## Terminal Auto-configuration
-Terminal profiles are defined based on configured multiple runtimes, so you can easily open a terminal by selecting the Java version from command **>Terminal: Create New Terminal (With Profile)** or Terminal (Ctrl + \`) ≫ Profiles dropdown.
+The terminal dropdown items by Java version are automatically created based on the "java.configuration.runtimes" above.
+You can easily open a terminal by selecting the Java version from command **>Terminal: Create New Terminal (With Profile)** or Terminal (Ctrl + \`) ≫ Profiles dropdown.
 Besides `java`, `gradle` and `mvn` commands can also be used.
 The configured environment variables have no effect outside the terminal, so the system and OS user environment remain clean.
 The `JAVA_HOME` and `PATH` in the auto-configured terminal configuration will always be overridden from the configured runtimes, so if you want to customize it, copy the terminal configuration entry and create a new one.

 |Configuration Name|Configured Value (Original Default)|
 |---|---|